-To uninstall your current installation of ESM-tools, you need to remove the installed Python packages and delete the esm executables.
+You can also choose to manually uninstall.
+In order to do that, remove the installed Python packages and delete the esm executables.
 The following commands will do the trick if you installed with the install.sh script or installed using pip with user mode